 Every off-road situation needs to be carefully assessed before you take it on.
 A good rule of thumb is to judge the speed vs the difficulty required to succeed.
 Remember, “As slow as possible and as fast and necessary”, no more, no less.

-Can You Drive In 4 Hi On The Highway?
+Can You Drive In 4-Lo On The Highway?

-The simple answer here is a definite NO!
-Please do not do this.
-The low-range gears are generally used for slow-going, so do not use it for high-speed driving on any surface or highways.
-In fact, do not use low range at speeds faster than 40 mph as a general rule.
-With that being said, you will not even be able to travel fast enough to keep up with the slowest highway traffic.
+No, low-range gears are only used for slow-going, so do not use them on pavements or highways.
+In fact, do not use the low range at speeds faster than 40 mph as a general rule.
+With that said, you will not even be able to reach the minimum speed to keep up with the slowest highway traffic.
 Also, every highway has a minimum legal speed too.
-I don’t think a 4×4 in 4-Lo could even reach the minimum speed of a highway.

-Driving in 4th or 5th gear in 4-Lo is like going 3 gears back on your gearbox.
-For example, in Lo-range, when you are in 3rd gear it is almost the same as being in 1st gear in 4-Hi.
+Driving in 4th or 5th gear in 4-Lo is like going 3 gears back on your transmission.
+For example, in Lo-range, 3rd gear is almost equivalent to 1st gear in 4-Hi.
 And 4th gear in 4-Lo will be like driving in 2nd gear in 4-Hi.
-So ask yourself if you would drive in 2nd gear on any highway?
-I think you know the answer to that question.
+So ask yourself, would I would drive in 2nd gear on any highway?

 |Low Range (4-Lo)||Hi-Range (4H)|